bbbradsmith/hatariB/README.md

 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?
 * See if a MinGW 32-bit auto-build is reasonable?
 Might provide a stepping stone to other targets, and provide additional compile checks.
 * Can savestate restore be more lightweight?
 What takes so much CPU time?
 Are there any lingering spurious disk accesses?
+* Remove miniz dependency by modifying hatari/src/unzip.c to operate on an in-memory buffer.

 ## History